If you’re here, I’m guessing that you’re all about lasagna. Or pepperoni pizza. I mean either way, they are both really tasty.

 Can I Freeze This Dish?

+Planning to cook in bulk?
+It’s a smart decision for big and busy households!
 If you are planning to freeze this lasagna, I highly recommend cooking it BEFORE you do so.
 I mean, you just spent time making it, why not eat it?

 What I mean to say is, my favorite option with this recipe is to enjoy a few slices, and then freeze the leftovers.
 Let the lasagna come to room temperature, and then wrap individual pieces in plastic wrap.
 Make sure each one is wrapped up nice and tight, then place the portions in a zip-top bag and freeze.